bobwol/saas_starter-rails4/CONTRIBUTING.md

 4. Use a descriptive title for your pull request.
 5. Put details, web links, in the pull request body.
 Use Markdown to format the content (see Github help on formatting).

-How my patch will be applied?
+How will my patch be applied?
 -----------------------------

 Before being applied, your pull request will be reviewed by the maintainers and other users.
 You can help the project by reviewing other pull requests as well.

 If your patch is accepted, it will be applied either by:
-- Merging your branch
+- Merging your branch.
 - Cherry-picking your commit on top of the `develop` branch.
 This makes the history linear, and easier to track.

 In any case, your authorship will be preserved in the commit.